-Are there ways in which the retina could take advantage of other statistical regularities in natural images to efficiently encode image information?
-Next time we will see how information can be encoded even more efficiently by taking advantage of the regularities across space and time.
+Are there ways in which the retina could take advantage of other statistical regularities between the pixels in natural images to efficiently encode image information?
+Does lateral inhibition have an explanation in terms of efficient coding?

+In the next lecture, we will see how information can be encoded even more efficiently by taking advantage of the regularities across space and time.
+To get a glimpse of where we are heading, let's calculate a simple statistic that takes into the relationships between nearby pixel values.